Admittance Matrix Concentration Inequalities for Understanding Uncertain Power Networks: Introduction

-We outline several applications of the proposed approach, such as bounding the error of linear power flow approximations under parameter uncertainty, including in the I-V formulation of the power flow equations, and bounds for popular linear approximates relative to the AC power flow equations.
-Additionally, we will demonstrate an application in constructing a screening model for network reconfiguration.
+In Section \ref{sec:ybus} we present concentration inequalities to control the spectrum of random admittance matrices under fixed and uncertain connectivity.
+We outline several applications of the proposed approach, such as bounding the error of linear power flow approximations under parameter uncertainty, including the LCPF formulation of the power flow equations, in Section \ref{sec:LCPF_bounds} and bounds for popular linear approximates relative to the AC power flow manifold in Section \ref{sec:grid_state}.
+Additionally, in Section \ref{sec:validation} we numerically validate an application on contingency analysis.
+We conclude in Section \ref{sec:conclusions} with limitations and future work.